Bengt Turner Award

 How to apply

-Apply for the Award when uploading your paper on the 2024 conference website (online in 2024).
+Apply for the Award when uploading your paper on the 2024 conference website.
+Deadline 19 July.

 Winners